MJTFreeTime/DirectX-Snake-2.0/README.md

 # DirectX-Snake-2.0
-Progress: Still In-Progress, with notable bugs to be fixed.
+Progress: Still in-progress, with notable bugs to be fixed, and a number of additions to be made, such as a point system, speed changes, collision detection, and general game logic.

 This game I call "Snake 2.0".
 Created with DirectX and the Open-Source ChiliFramework.